jentery/508/index.md

 ## Week 11 | 14 March | Redact It.
 Glitch It.

 How are texts what's missing?
 How might their materiality surprise us?
+What happens if we accelerate their aging or compression?

 Workshop: Ways to repair texts